adetanchelsea/CLIQUEBAITANALYTICS/README.md

 ---

+## Tools & Technologies Used
+- **Snowflake** – Cloud-based data warehouse for storing and querying large datasets.
+- **SQL** – Extracting insights such as user engagement, conversions, and campaign performance.
+- **Python & Pandas** – Data manipulation and integration with Streamlit.
+- **Streamlit** – Interactive dashboard for visualization of metrics and trends.

+---

 ## Key Features
 - **Interactive Dashboard with Streamlit** – Explore user behavior, funnel analysis, campaign performance, and product-category insights.
 - **Real-time Snowflake Integration** – Pulls live data using Snowpark/Python connector for up-to-date analysis.